 At first, I set the book aside, thinking I could find newer and better recipes.
 But over time, I realized the true value in those old tried and true recipes.
 I found myself using my family recipes for nearly every meal.

 When my grandmother died, I had a yearning for her.
 I would often spend many hours of the day thinking of her, and every time I did, my thoughts would lead to our time in the kitchen together.
-My grandma always liked to make the best sugar cookie recipe I have ever eaten!
-They were soft, thick, and chewy.
-Every cookie was piled high with a simple powdered sugar icing, and a bazillion colorful sprinkles.
-When she would have my sister and me over to bake and frost, we would whip up dozen after dozen of these magical cookies.
-I wanted those cookies again, I needed those cookies again!
-One day, I finally opened my cupboard and reached for my recipe heritage.
+I wanted those sugar cookies again, I needed those cookies again!
+One day, I finally opened my cupboard and reached for her recipe.
 I invited my grandmother’s memory to accompany me in the kitchen as I mixed and rolled, baked, and frosted.
 It was therapeutic.

-From that point on, I’ve made it a priority to hunt for my recipe heritage.
-I’ve even got quite a collection from my husband’s side that will also be a great gift to pass along to my children when they leave home and get married.
+From that point on, I’ve made it a priority to hunt for my recipe heritage, including those amazing sugar cookies I used to make with my grandma.
+I’ve even got quite a collection from my husband’s side of the family that will also be a great gift to pass along to my children when they leave home and get married.

 - Ask family members, friends, even co-workers to record recipes that mean something to you.
 Don’t be afraid to ask!
 You’d be surprised by how willing people are to share their recipes.